MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-install-teradata-server.md

 >[!NOTE]
 >Microsoft R Services for Teradata is required for running Microsoft R Services scalable analytics in-database.
 If you do not need to run your analytics in-database, but simply need to access Teradata data via Teradata Parallel Transport or ODBC, you do not need to install Microsoft R Services in your Teradata data warehouse.
 You will, however, need to configure your local workstations as described in the manual *Microsoft R Services 7 Client Installation Manual for Teradata.*

->[!IMPORTANT]
->**ATTENTION TERADATA EMPLOYEES AND CONTRACTORS.
-Do not proceed to download or install this software if you are an employee, contractor or other representative of Teradata Corporation or any of its affiliates,* except when installing this software on a system owned by, and for the internal use of,* Teradata Corporation or any of its affiliates.  **

 ## System Requirements

 Microsoft R Services for Teradata has the following system requirements: